oasis-tcs/openc2-cn-apdev/cn-appdev-v1.0-cn01.md

       - OpenC2 APs can define AP-specific data types as extensions in order to enumerate all of the information necessary to completely define the meaning and scope of the command

- - The activities to be performend by the Actuator on receipt of the Request and the information expected to be returned
+ - The activities to be performed by the Actuator on receipt of the Request and the information expected to be returned
  - The **OpenC2 Response**
    - The data types and structures appropriate for responding to this Request
       - Data types can be selected from those defined in the _OpenC2 Language